 It may sound strange to suggest that physical evidence found right at the site of pain isn’t entirely the cause of a patient’s discomfort, but according to Dr. David Hanscom, a renowned spine surgeon at the Swedish Medical Center in Seattle, it’s true.

 “It’s just not logical that any given bone spur is really going to cause that much pain,” Hanscom said.
 “Those bone spurs have probably been there for years, but all of a sudden the pain lights up.
 Why?”

 Hanscom didn’t study with Sarno, but through his own clinical experience and observing evidence in the medical literature, he has arrived at similar conclusions.
 In his new book, “Back In Control: A Surgeon’s Roadmap Out of Chronic Pain,” Hanscom argues that chronic anxiety and anger are the root cause of nearly all chronic pain cases.

 Hanscom explains it as an issue of body chemistry.
 With prolonged anger or anxiety, your body excretes adrenaline, which has been shown to make nerves more sensitive.
-So your bone spur, tendonitis, herniated disk, or other physical anomaly that previously didn’t bother you suddenly becomes annoyingly uncomfortable.
+So your bone spur, tendonitis, herniated disk, or another physical anomaly that previously didn’t bother you suddenly become annoyingly uncomfortable.

 But, like Ozanich, Hanscom says the biggest obstacle to his non-invasive option is the patients themselves.

 “They say, ‘This is crazy.
 I want surgery,'” said Hanscom.
 “But if they come in with leg pain, the research says that you need to calm them down, get them to sleep at night, and stabilize medication before you do surgery, and if you don’t address those issues before surgery, people don’t do very well.”